aselshall/gwh/README.md

   - Send professional message to community partner to express gratitude, summarize work and hours, and request hour approval
   - Submit aproved hours to ESN and submit screenshot to Canvas for verification

+### Late Homework Policy
+- If you encounter challenges that may affect your ability to submit on time, please communicate with the instructor as early as possible to explore possible accommodations.
+- Deadline maybe extended for [execused absences](#Execused-Absence-Policy)
+- Unexecused late submissions received after the deadline will incur a penalty of 20% per day of the total possible points
+- Once the solutions and grades are posted, late unexecused submissions will not be accepted, and a score of zero will be assigned

 ## Execused Absence Policy
 - Absence excuse requires written documentation from a certified medical professional, faculty member, administration, coach, or athletic director.